crack521/REND/README.md

 This repository provides the reference implementation of **REND** and the interpretable **Boundary-Cut** heuristic, as described in our paper:

-> **Goodhart's trap in cost-constrained network dismantling and its remedy.**
+> **Mitigating the measurement problem for cost-constrained network dismantling with deep reinforcement learning.**
-> Changjun Fan, Feng Qing, Li Zeng, Suoyi Tan, Aming Li, Xin Lu, Jincai Huang, Zhong Liu.
+> Changjun Fan, Feng Qing, Li Zeng, Aming Li, Suoyi Tan, Xin Lu, Jincai Huang, Zhong Liu.

 ![REND framework](./paper/REND_framework.jpg)